cyberaide/bookmanager/README-prefix.md

 Implemented Features:

 * Table of contents with indentation levels can be specified via Yaml
+* Special variable substitution of elements defined in the yaml file
 * Documts are fetched from github
 * The documents will be inspected and the images found in them are fetched (we assume the images are relative to the document, http links will not be modified)